RussellVaccaro5/RussellVaccaro5.github.io/index.md

 - College basketball strategy and analytics
 - Reading, writing, speaking, and storytelling
 - How deliberate practice can apply in Sales
-- Building with AI for "non-technical users"
+- Building with AI for non-technical users